 The following list describes how to succeed as real estate rental investors:

-- Business organization manages timelines from purchase to rehab to renting and selling.
+- The business organization manages timelines from purchase to rehab to renting and selling; and

 - Sell for profit.